CleverTap/clevertap-unity-sdk/README.md

     -->
     ```

-- For FCM, add the comment out the above GCM code from `AndroidManifest.xml` file and add the following -
+- For FCM, comment out the above GCM code from `AndroidManifest.xml` file and add the following -

     ```
         <service